louishouette/mailer/README.md

 ## Spam

-Mmailer is a bulk mail sending tool.
+Mailer is a bulk mail sending tool.
 Don't use it for spamming purposes.
 Spam is evil.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+We use it in AUT CEIT for newsletters.